-Gratitude & Resilience for a new world #Relentless&Passionate #Relentless&Passionate #Relentless&Passionate

-Diversification of Enterprises for Alternate Livelihoods To help SHG women rebuild their lives, a rapid response strategy for alternate livelihoods was devised that would lead to immediate income inflow into the households and help them recover from any economic setbacks.
-One of the first things we did was to liaise with the Government and local agencies to procure orders for the production of face masks, sanitisers, soaps, and PPE kits.
+Diversification of Enterprises for Alternate Livelihoods

+To help SHG women build back their lives, a rapid response strategy for alternate livelihoods was devised that would lead to immediate income inflow into the households and help them recover from any economic setbacks.
+One of the first things we did was to liaison with the Government and local agencies to procure orders for the production of face masks, sanitizers, soaps, and PPE kits.
 This was a successful initiative as our women produced over 300,000 face masks and earned reasonable incomes.

-Additionally, we focused on diversification of enterprises, both farm and non-farm based, by organizing need-based skill training, business management courses, access to credit, market linkages (including linkage with digital platforms), value chains, and buyback market linkages.
+Additionally, we focused on diversification of enterprises, both farm and non-farm based by organizing need-based skill training, business management courses, access to credit, market linkages (including linkage with digital platforms), value chains, and buyback market linkages.
 We also promoted energy-based enterprises, Graduation of enterprises, digital training, and marketing interventions for our SHG entrepreneurs, all of which led to the creation of over 100,000 enterprises, helping them to sustain their families.

-Facilitating Income Generation & Improving Livelihoods With numerous job losses and the financial strain imposed on the livelihoods of the communities, we supported the SHG members in the rural areas of Punjab and Rajasthan identify income-generating opportunities and methods.
-We also encouraged the women to access the relief measures and schemes introduced by the government to support those affected by the pandemic.
+Facilitating Income Generation & Improving Livelihoods

+With numerous job losses and the financial strain imposed on the livelihoods of the communities, we supported the SHG members in the rural areas of Punjab and Rajasthan identifying income-generating opportunities and methods.
+We also encouraged the women to access the relief measures and schemes introduced by the government to support those affected by the Pandemic.

 Through one such initiative, we supported the Abhinav SHG members of Rajasthan in launching their very own phenyl brand named, 'Abhinav Phenyl'.
 The group started with a small investment that was acquired through their savings.
-The group was trained by the Hand in Hand India team to manufacture the phenyl.
+The group was trained by the Hand in Hand India staff to manufacture the phenyl.
 Through the training, the team also imparted financial management, branding, packaging, and marketing skills to the SHG members.
-Through all the training and skills learned, the women were able to successfully launch their brand which, due to its low price and good quality, has acquired a high demand in the market.
+Through all the training and skills learned the women were able to successfully launch their brand, which due to its low price and good quality has acquired a high demand in the market.

-Gratitude & Resilience for a new world #Relentless&Passionate #Relentless&Passionate #Relentless&Passionate

-Case Study

 Towards Energy Efficient Living

-#Relentless&Passionate

-Gita Bai of Madhya Pradesh has been used to cooking on a Chulha for the better half of her life.
+Ms. Gita Bai of Madhya Pradesh has been used to cooking on a Chulha for the better half of her life.
 She preferred to use an LPG connection only during emergencies as they are rather pricey for her.
 But this was before the Hand in Hand India team started motivating the SHG women through our Power to Empower project.
 The project aims to promote the adoption of efficient, clean, and sustainable energy alternatives.
-Through the training session provided by Hand in Hand India, Gita Bai started to gradually adopt a clean green source of cooking that transformed her life, and saved her health and a ton of time.
-After being trained by Hand in Hand India on the benefits of using clean fuel for cooking, she partnered up with a vendor for purchasing an electrical induction stove.
+Through the training session provided by Hand in Hand India, Gita Bai started to slowly adopt a clean green source of cooking that transformed her life and saved her health and a ton of time.
+After being trained by Hand in Hand India on the benefits of using clean fuel for cooking, she partnered up with a vendor for purchasing electrical induction stove.
 She invested INR 2,500 and bought the induction stove for cooking.
-This helped her in freeing up time to look after her dairy business as well.
+This has helped her in freeing up time to look after her dairy business as well.
 Her life now is easy, efficient, green, and self-sustaining.
-SHG South Development and Empowerment through Trainings Basic training to SHG members on group formation, governance, management, and decision-making was provided to nearly 42,000 members.
-A new programme on business motivation and development was introduced for 4,500 SHG members who were keen on setting up enterprises.
-Advanced training was imparted to 1,300 women to primarily enhance their technical skills; 24% of these women went on to establish enterprises.
-We also provided skill training to the children of SHG members and helped them enhance their employable skills.
-We trained 866 youth, out of which 50 are now employed in reputable companies.